AbdullahRahmoun1/eduCloud_backend/progress.md

-    add a direct or candidate student ✅ edit a direct or candidate student ✅ regenerate account password of a student ✅ get candidate students from a grade with their ability test  ❌  (abd:working on this) result (sorted on at) ❌
+    add a direct or candidate student ✅ edit a direct or candidate student ✅ regenerate account password of a student ✅ get candidates of some grade with their final_result_percentage to determin who can be registered as student  ✅ (can be called multiple times)
+    Using previous route, give me the ids of the candidates that should become students  ❌  (abd:working on this);
-    send the last student number that sould become an official student ❌ search for a student ✅
+    search for a student ✅

     _________